9 min read

 You’ll want to get permission from your clients to do this, but recording and selling your coaching sessions can be incredibly beneficial.
 Sometimes we don’t know what we don’t know, but hearing someone else’s question could jar something for us.
 Listening in on another person’s coaching session could be priceless and it’s worth exploring if your audience would be interested.

-And now it’s in your hands.
+Now it’s in your hands.
 With over a dozen examples of how you can turn your digital product dream into a reality, what’s stopping you?
-Get to work – and then share your product with us on social media so we can celebrate your success!
+Get to work!

 Download this issue of Tradecraft as a PDF to read and reference at your own pace.